NIMHD Organizational Structure

 Division of Clinical and Health Services Research (DCHSR) - HNE4

-- Supports studies that investigate factors that influence the health and disease risk profile of race and ethnic minority and other health disparity populations, and factors that account for differences in clinical presentation and health disparities within the context of healthcare settings.
+- Supports studies that investigate factors that influence the health and disease risk profile of race and ethnic minority and other population experiencing health disparities, and factors that account for differences in clinical presentation and health disparities within the context of healthcare settings.

 - Fosters the study and development of preventive, diagnostic, or therapeutic interventions in both ambulatory and inpatient healthcare settings that can directly or demonstrably contribute to reducing or eliminating health disparities.